glennhenry/cs-notes/docs/computer-and-programming-fundamentals/08-programming-concepts/programming-concepts.md

 ##### For Loop

 A for loop is used when the number of iterations is known beforehand.
-Here is the syntax of a for loop :
+Here is the syntax of a for loop:

 ```
 for (initialization; condition; update) {